 And although I do enjoy that process, the anticipation, (and torturing myself, my husband AND my dog with the incredible smell), I just unlocked the secret to succulent pulled pork on a Tuesday.
 It’s a life changer.
 Half an hour, boom – done.
 And the best part?
 It is every.
 Bit.
 As.
 Good.

 So what’s the secret?
-Huh?
-Huh?

-You whip up an easy, richly flavoured sauce with the usual barbecue suspects – onion, garlic, ketchup, brown sugar, vinegar, plus chipotle for heat (use the lesser amount if you don’t like things too spicy).
+- Chipotle BBQ Sauce: with the usual barbecue suspects – onion, garlic, ketchup, brown sugar, vinegar, plus chipotle for heat (use the lesser amount if you don’t like things too spicy).

 - 3 tbsp oil

-- 4 cloves garlic, minced
+- 4 cloves garlic minced

 - 1 cup ketchup

-- 1/3 cup white vinegar
+- ⅓ cup white vinegar

-- 1/4 cup brown sugar
+- ¼ cup brown sugar

-- 1/4 cup soy sauce
+- ¼ cup soy sauce

-- 1/2 cup water
+- ½ cup water

-Add pork tenderloin pieces to the sauce and bring to a rapid simmer.
-Cover the pot and cook, stirring occasionally, until cooked through (71°C/160°F on a meat thermometer, or remove one piece and cut through centre to ensure it's no longer pink inside); about 30 minutes.
+- Add pork tenderloin pieces to the sauce and bring to a rapid simmer.
+Cover the pot and cook, stirring occasionally, until cooked through (71°C/160°F on a meat thermometer, or remove one piece and cut through centre to ensure it's no longer pink inside), about 30 minutes.

-Transfer pork to a cutting board.
+- Transfer pork to a cutting board.
 Bring the sauce back up to a low boil and allow it to reduce and thicken slightly.

-Using a fork in each hand, pull the pork apart into bite-sized shreds, working with the grain of the meat.
+- Using a fork in each hand, pull the pork apart into bite-sized shreds, working with the grain of the meat.
 Return shredded meat to the sauce, stir to coat.